-In these circumstances, it is often the case that the lesser-earning party made the conscious decision to forgo pursuing a career or actively supported the higher-earning spouse when he or she was attending school or otherwise developing skills to provide financially for the family.
+In these circumstances, it is often the case that the lesser-earning spouse made the conscious decision to forgo pursuing a career or actively supported the higher-earning spouse when they were attending school or otherwise developing skills to provide financially for the family.

-California courts award often award spousal support to the spouse with less income in order to allow them to maintain the standard of living established during the marriage.
-Alternatively, spouses may come to an agreement regarding spousal support on their own or it may be controlled by the terms of a premarital agreement.
+California courts often award spousal support to spouses with less income to allow them to maintain the standard of living established during the marriage.
+Alternatively, spouses may come to an agreement regarding spousal support on their own, or it may be controlled by the terms of a prenuptial agreement.

 It should be noted that spousal support payments are not designed to last indefinitely.
 The judge could issue a Gavron warning, which gives you notice you must make an effort to become financially independent.
 If entitled, you may be able to get spousal support while the divorce is pending.

 For someone going through a divorce, it is important to be aware that judges have broad discretion to award spousal support under California law and may even choose to ignore a prenuptial agreement with regard to support if they find the terms unconscionable.